ashishsingh18/MITK-Workshop-Project/Modules/Example5/README.md

-## Example4
+## Example5

-Contains the "workhorse" code for Workshop example 4.
-This example demonstrates cmd app that is based on module example3.
+Contains the code for Workshop example 5.
+This example demonstrates module which internally uses a python script for computation and a cmd app that is based on this module.